-THOMPSON: Would you like to talk about your career now then?
+THOMPSON: Would you like to talk about your career now?

-ALEXANDER: Yes, my career interestingly was all determined by one of my professors at OSU.
+ALEXANDER: Yes, my career interestingly was all determined by one of my professors in college.
 Dr. Morgan was my intermediate accounting professor.
-It was very interesting, probably the only time in my life it happened, but on our first exam, I made a ninety-seven on the exam, and the closest to me was a fifty-four.
-And so he thought I was some kind of really smart person; and he had been contacted by the Comptroller at OSU saying they needed one accounting student for this job.
-And he called me in after class and asked me if I would be interested in this job.
+And I took his class, and it was very interesting, probably the only time in my life it happened, but on our first exam, I made a ninety-seven on the exam, and the closest to me was a fifty-four.
+And so he thought I was some kind of really smart person.
+And he had been contacted by the Comptroller at OSU saying they needed one accounting student for this job.
+And he asked me if I would be interested, called me in after class and asked me if I would be interested in this job.
 And I told him I was not interested, I already had two jobs on campus, and I felt like that was plenty of time working.
 And he said, well, as a favor to me, would you at least go interview with the Comptroller.
-I say yes to my professor.
+And at least I had sense to say yes to my professor.
 And so I went over and interviewed with the Comptroller of the University, Mr. Dean McGlamery.
-It turned out that I got the job and went to work for OSU.
-I worked as a student assistant for about one year, and they had an opening as a staff accountant.
-So, they hired me professionally before I had my degree.
-I enjoyed working in the accounting office, working for the university.
-Dr. Morgan determined my entire career.
+And, anyway, it turned out that I got the job and went to work for OSU.
+I worked as a student assistant for about six months, and they had an opening as an accountant.
+So, they hired me professionally before I had my degree from OSU.
+I enjoyed so much working in the accounting office, working for the university.
+That one professor determined my entire career.
+So, very interesting.

-I was working for OSU when I graduated, they held my position, when I went into the military and then I came back and went to work.
-My wife got her master's degree at OSU.
-We love Stillwater; we wanted to stay there, and then they started Tulsa Junior College [ed. note: now called Tulsa Community College] in late 1969.
-The president, Dr. Al Phillips, called and asked if I would consider being his Chief Accountant, and I turned him down.
-I had just got out of the military and I really was not interested in moving.
-And he said, well he wanted me to think about it, you can call me later.
-And about a week later, he called and said he was going to have lunch with the president of OSU, and would Diana and I consider coming and having supper with him while he was in town.
-And so we met, and he told me about starting the Tulsa Junior College, and I thought, sounds very interesting.
+I worked for OSU.
+When I graduated, they held my position.
+I went into the military.
+My wife, who while I was doing my military got her master's degree at OSU.
+We love Stillwater; we were going to stay there, and then they started Tulsa Junior College [ed. note: now called Tulsa Community College] in late 1969.
+The president, Al Phillips, called and asked if I would consider being his Chief Accountant, and I turned him down.
+I said no, I just got back out of the military and I really was not interested in moving.
+And he said, well, he wanted me to think about it he would call me later.
+And about a week later, he called and said he was coming over to have lunch with the president of OSU, and would Diana and I consider coming and having supper with him while he was in town.
+And so we met, and he told me about starting the new college, and I thought, sounds very interesting.
 I made the decision that I would come over and join the staff of Tulsa Junior College.
 I think I was like the fifth person hired when they started the school.
 So, I stayed there, worked four years.
-It was growing; it was doing very well.
+It was growing; it was really doing very well.